 Know that mentoring brings a reward in heaven: the shepherd’s crown (crown of glory in 1 Peter 5:2-4).

-Here is the Each One Teach One handy printable!
+Here is the guide of Each One Teach One handy printable!